lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 This graphic illustrates how **_Modeling to Learn_** can help us to get more of our Veterans to the right care in the right time to meet their needs using participatory learning from simulation.

-- We use the data user interface (UI) to look back at team trends over the past two years.
-- We review the last two years of data to see *what is* in our team now.
+- We use the data user interface (UI) to look back at team trends over the past two years to see *what is* in our team now.
 - A backward looking data review is limited for guiding effective change.
 - Even when we see trends that we like, we may not know what is causing those trends.
-And, we may be afraid that the next change we might make will undo existing trends.
+And, we may be afraid that the next change we might make will undo it.
 - It is also really demotivating to see trends we don't like, and not know what is causing the problem.
 - We will use the sim UI to look at team trends 2 years into the future to answer *what if* questions about different decisions the team could make.
 Simulation helps us to place a better initial bet about what is likely to pay off for our local Veteran community in terms of getting patients timely access to our highest quality care.
 - What we're doing today is that *looking back* using the data UI.